atomix/atomix-controller/README.md

 The partition group service is a special service used to resolve the partitions in the group via DNS using SRV records, much like pod IPs are resolved for headless services.

-When a `PartitionGroup` is created, the k8s partition group controller will create a `Partition` resource for each partition specified in the group's spec:
+When a `PartitionSet` is created, the k8s partition group controller will create a `Partition` resource for each partition specified in the group's spec:

 ```bash